ErbProwler/Burp-Suite-Professional-for-Mac-OS/README.md

 14- After installation, you can open the Burp Suite Professional.app extension program in the Burp Suite Professional.app.zip folder in the Burp-Suite-Professional-for-Mac-OS-main folder.

+15- If you change the location of the Burp-Suite-Professional-for-Mac-OS-main folder downloaded to the desktop, you need to run Setup.sh again.
+After Setup.sh is installed, you can close the opened programs and open the program with the .app extension file.
+You don't need to license it again.

-15- You can copy and paste the .app file from the Finder to the Applications section to make it appear among your applications.
+16- You can copy and paste the .app file from the Finder to the Applications section to make it appear among your applications.
 You can also drag it to the Dock.

-16- Have a good use :)
+17- I explained it in a way that everyone can do it.
+If you get any errors or have any questions, you can contact me.
+Good use :)